 Dawn Porter, the director, had planned to debut the documentary for Magnolia Pictures and Participant Media at the Tribeca Film Festival, before hitting theaters this summer.

-Porter said the film is now set to open in select theaters and On Demand on July 3, before landing on CNN in September, as part of the news channel’s prime-time documentary series.
+The film debuted On Demand on July 3, two weeks before Lewis died.
+It will land on CNN in September, as part of the news channel’s prime-time documentary series.

 Following the deaths of George Floyd in Minneapolis, Breonna Taylor in Louisville and Rayshard Brooks in Georgia, each at the hands of the police, or in the case of Ahmaud Arbery, white neighborhood vigilantes in Brunswick, protests and in some cases violence, rioting and looting have put American cities on edge.